wangChuanY/php-manuscript/README.md

 # php-manuscript
-this is my php manuscrpt
+this is my php manuscrpt , at my study and work